Elico-Corp/openerp-7.0/purchase_double_confirm/README.rst

 Purchase Order Approvement
 =============================

-Button on PO will pop a question, give the operator a chance to confirm.
+Button on PO will pop a question, give the operator a possibility to confirm.

 Bug Tracker
 ===========